Honiara, Solomon Islands

 Based in Honiara, Solomon Islands, FFA's 17 member nations are Australia, Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Marshall Islands, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu and Vanuatu.

-Since 1979, FFA has facilitated regional cooperation so that all Pacific countries can secure greater benefits from the sustainable use of the Pacific's tuna resources – a fishery worth over USD $3 billion a year in total, and important for many people’s livelihoods in the Pacific.
+Since 1979, FFA has facilitated regional cooperation so that all Pacific countries benefit from the sustainable use of tuna – worth over USD $3 billion a year, and important for many people’s livelihoods in the Pacific.

-For more information about The Pacific Islands Forum Fisheries Agency please visit their website here.
+For more information about The Pacific Islands Forum Fisheries Agency please visit their website at http://www.ffa.int/

 About the Opportunity

-FFA now has an exciting opportunity for an Executive Officer to join their team in Honiara, Solomon Islands, on a full-time basis.
+FFA has an exciting full-time opportunity for a Monitoring Control and Surveillance Analyst (MCS Analyst) to join their team in Honiara, the capital city of the Solomon Islands.

 More specifically, your day-to-day duties will include (but will not be limited to):